pcapriotti/optparse-applicative/README.md

 a single-option parser, ready to be combined with other parsers using normal `Applicative` and `Alternative` combinators.

-See the [haddock documentation][builder-documentation] for `Options.Applicative.Builder` for a full list of builders and modifiers.
+See the [haddock documentation][hackage] for `Options.Applicative.Builder` for a full list of builders and modifiers.

 There are four different kinds of options in `optparse-applicative`: regular options, flags, arguments and commands.
 In the following, we will go over each